Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

+The Gettysburg Address is a speech by U.S. President Abraham Lincoln and is one of the most well-known speeches in United States history.
 It was delivered by Lincoln during the American Civil War, on the afternoon of Thursday, November 19, 1863, at the dedication of the Soldiers' National Cemetery in Gettysburg, Pennsylvania, four and a half months after the Union armies defeated those of the Confederacy at the Battle of Gettysburg.

 Pickett's Charge was an infantry assault ordered by Confederate Gen. Robert E. Lee against Major Gen. George G. Meade's Union positions on Cemetery Ridge on July 3, 1863, the last day of the Battle of Gettysburg during the American Civil War.

 The Battle of Gettysburg was fought July 1-3, 1863 , in and around the town of Gettysburg, Pennsylvania.
 As the battle with the largest number of casualties in the American Civil War, it is often described as the war's turning point.
 Union Major General George Gordon Meade's Army of the Potomac defeated attacks by Confederate General Robert E. Lee's Army of Northern Virginia, ending Lee's invasion of the North.

 The battle of Gettysburg, Pa.
 July 3d.
 1863, depicting the Battle of Gettysburg, fought July 1—3, 1863.
 The battle was part of the American Civil War and was won by the North.
 Hand-colored lithograph by Currier and Ives.